top of page

 About Us

-Our vision is to be the Europe’s most professional audit company; to provide a means of assurance for companies where they can develop, distribute, use and operate artificial intelligence systems with both confidence and certainty.
+Our vision is to be Europe’s most professional professional services company; to provide a means of assurance for companies where they can develop, distribute, use, import, deploy, operate and interact with artificial intelligence systems, with both confidence and certainty.

 What is the EU AI Act?